Strawberry Rhubarb Crisp – the perfect summer recipe!

 - Don’t have rhubarb?
 Just make a strawberry crisp!
 Or vice versa.

 - Add a half cup chopped nuts to the flour mixture.
-Walnuts or pecans would be tasty.
+Walnuts or pecans are tasty.

 - Add a little extra cinnamon instead of using cardamom and nutmeg.